 - 5 DPI levels

 Redragon M711 Review

 A gaming mouse’s polling rate is just as important as DPI when it comes to accuracy (if not more so).
 1000Hz isn’t the fastest polling rate around, but it is above average for gaming mice.
-That rate is even more impressive when you consider the M711’s current price of on Amazon.
+That rate is even more impressive when you consider M711’s current price on Amazon.
 Many owners can’t praise this mouse highly enough and often compare it to much more expensive models.